StackExchange/dnscontrol/docs/get-zones.md

 ## Use case 2: Generating BIND ZONE files

-The `--format=zone` generates BIND-style Zonefiles.
+The `--format=zone` generates BIND-style zonefiles.
 Pseudo records not supported by BIND are generated as comments.

 This format is useful when moving zonedata between providers, since